 For his final undergraduate project, Lucas turned his attention back to his love of cars, the same love which had landed him in a ditch and almost ended his life; the very reason he was at USC to begin with.

-Although the the title card shows only the numbers, it is also sometimes referred to as “1:42.08 to Qualify” (the name on the script) and “1:42.08: A Man and His Car” (although it is unclear where either of those titles come from).
+Although the the title card shows only the numbers, it is also sometimes referred to as “1:42.08 to Qualify” (the name on the script) and “1:42.08: A Man and His Car” (unclear where this titles came from).
 It’s a frantic little film portraying the driver, renowned race car driver Peter Brock, of a sleek yellow racing car—a borrowed 1100cc G Modified Lotus 23—running laps on a course in an attempt to qualify for a race.

 Race car driver Peter Brock explained recently how the pairing came about:

 Knowing Alan Grant from Shelby American, George asked for a recommendation for a driver for his film.
 Grant recommended Peter Brock, who had been a consultant and driver for the movie industry (e.g. stunt driver in the ‘64 movie The Killers) and had left Shelby American just months before to open his own company, Brock Racing Enterprises (BRE).